mothur/mothur.github.io/_wiki/rarefaction.shared.md

 ### jumble

 Obviously, the goal of rarefaction is to randomize across the samples;
-however, if you just want a collector\'s curve across the samples you can use the jumble option:
+however, if you just want a collector's curve across the samples you can use the jumble option:

     mothur > rarefaction.shared(shared=patient70.fn.shared, jumble=0)